Disclaimer: Some of the information in this article may no longer be accurate or apply to your specific situation.

 What can I do if I need more time to get ready for a court hearing or trial?

-If you need more time to get ready for a article tells you how to ask the judge for a continuance and includes the necessary forms.hearing or trial, you may be able to get a .
+If you need more time to get ready for a court hearing or trial, you may be able to get a continuance.
 A continuance changes the date of a court hearing or trial to a later date.
-This
+Read How to Ask for a Continuance for more information and access to forms.

-Texas A&M University School of Law has created the following video explaining how to electronically file (E-File). eFileTexas has published a FAQ here.
-The Harris County District Clerk's office has also curated these resources.
+Texas A&M University School of Law created the following video explaining how to electronically file (E-File). eFileTexas has a FAQ section answering questions about efiling for you to review.
+The Harris County District Clerk's office also curated a FAQ and information page answering common efiling questions.

 Can I attend court by telephone or videoconference?